maintenance

 • Shower screen: No buildup visible

-• Drip tray: Clear discharge water (not soapy)
+• Drip tray: Clear water coming through (not soapy)

 Taste Test

-1. Pull a test shot using your normal coffee
+1. Pull a test shot with your normal beans

-3. If you taste soap or chemicals, run more rinse cycles
+3. If you taste soap, run more rinse cycles

 Flow Check

-• Water should flow evenly through the shower screen
+• Water should flow evenly through shower screen

 Model-Specific Notes